Split Second (1992 film): Production

 During production, the script was changed several times; there were many discussions about what the main villain/creature should look like and what it would be, which left Stephen Norrington with three weeks to design the creature.
 The ending was also changed several times; Thompson re-writing it during filming.
 Hauer told him to re-write the script to make it more physical and with more focus on the psychic link that his character has with the creature.
 Due to all the stress during production, Maylam stepped back from finishing the film, so Ian Sharp and others involved in the film joined up to finish it.
 Sharp directed the finale which takes place in a flooded subway along with some other additional scenes and is credited as co-director in the ending credits.
 The movie was filmed in eight weeks, between June 17 and August 9 of 1991 and was widely released in April 1992.
-Although it was re-titled again sometime during production from Black Tide to Split Second, the movie had different titles in other countries, like Killer Instinct (in France) and Detective Stone (in Italy).
-Despite an exciting ad campaign and good word of mouth, the movie underperformed at the box office because it was released during the Los Angeles riots.

 Wendy Carlos, who composed the scores for A Clockwork Orange (1971), The Shining (1980), and Tron (1982), was hired to compose the score for Split Second but her score was rejected and replaced with a new soundtrack by Francis Haines and Stephen W. Parsons.
 Two tracks from Carlos' rejected score were included on her compilation album Rediscovering Lost Scores, Volume 2; both tracks were going to be used in the morgue scene.

 Some scenes were deleted, a Japanese VHS version included two of the deleted scenes.
 In the first one, Stone and Durkin go to Durkin's apartment where they talk with his girlfriend Robin (played by actress Roberta Eaton, who is still credited in the film even though her scene was deleted).
 The second deleted scene features more dialogue between Stone and Durkin at the same time as the "monster" is killing a jogger and ripping his heart out.
 Stone and Durkin find the man's corpse afterward.
 These extra scenes are included as bonus features on the Blu-ray of the film released by 101 Films.

+Release

+Split Second was theatrically released in the United States on May 1, 1992.
+Its home video release was in September 2 of that year.
+Although it was re-titled again sometime during production from Black Tide to Split Second, the movie had different titles in other countries, like Killer Instinct (in France) and Detective Stone (in Italy).
+Despite an exciting ad campaign and good word of mouth, the movie underperformed at the box office because it was released during the Los Angeles riots.